Key Breed Facts

 If you are looking to buy a Glen, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
 You would need to pay anything upwards of £500 for a well-bred pedigree puppy.

-The cost of insuring a male 3-year-old Glen of Imaal Terrier in northern England would be £18.35 a month for basic cover but for a lifetime policy, this would set you back £41.75 a month (quote as of August 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Glen of Imaal Terrier in northern England would be £19.98 a month for basic cover but for a lifetime policy, this would set you back £42.37 a month (quote as of May 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

 When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £20 - £30 a month.
-On top of all of this, you need to factor in veterinary costs if you want to share your home with a Glen and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £800 a year.
+On top of this, veterinary costs must be factored in for anyone wanting if you to share a home with a Glen and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £800 a year.

-As a rough guide, the average cost to keep and care for a Glen of Imaal Terrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred pedigree puppy.
+As a rough guide, the average cost to keep and care for a Glen of Imaal Terrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Glen of Imaal puppy.

 Click 'Like' if you love Glen of Imaal Terriers.